Building a Modeled Event Mesh

 1. Click New Event Broker.

 3. Enter the Message VPN name.
-Cloud event broker services have only one Message VPN.
-For software and appliance event brokers, event flows may be segregated to multiple Message VPNs.
+Event broker services have only one Message VPN.
+On Solace software event brokers and appliance event brokers, event flows may be segregated to multiple Message VPNs.
 The model event broker represents a single Message VPN.

-4. In the Management tab, enter the connection details for the event broker:
+4. On the Management tab, enter the connection details for the event broker:

 SettingDetails